atilaneves/dpp/README.md

 intermediary result of expanding all the `#include` directives so that any used macros are expanded, and the result is a D file that can be compiled.

-In this fashion a user can write not-quite-D code that can "natively" call into a C/C++ API by `#include`ing the appropriate header(s).
+In this fashion a user can write code that's not-quite-D-but-nearly that can "natively" call into a C/C++ API by `#include`ing the appropriate header(s).